|Guide||♦||57 Triplogs||0 Topics|

 Many hikers will only use the northern end of Cornucopia Trail to hike from Peeley Trailhead to Mazatzal Divide #23, and then either summit Peeley or continue north along a scenic ridge hike.
 That's great, though they miss out on a scenic descent into a tributary of Sycamore Creek.
 Staying on Cornucopia could unlock the classic Cornucopia - Thicket Spring Loop or start a longer adventure on AZT #22.

-Thicket Spring had a flat spot, as well as an old turn-around point uphill, though both would probably be dry much of the year.
+Thicket Spring had a flat spot and an old turn-around point uphill, though both would probably be dry much of the year.

 This hike is listed as One-Way.